amlight/int_collector/README.md

 > Run the collector with `-h` option for more help.
 If there are any missing libraries, install them using `pip`.
 >
-> INT Telemetry reports in pcap file can be created using `INT_gen\INTReport.py`.
+> INT Telemetry reports in pcap file can be created using `benchmark/INTReport.py`.
 >
 > If there are errors that eBPF program cannot load (such as _cannot allocate memory_), please ensure that the network interfaces the BPFCollector listens to has XDP support by current kernel.
 Check [here](https://github.com/iovisor/bcc/blob/master/docs/kernel-versions.md#xdp).

 # Server setup

 * For Prometheus: Install and run Prometheus server from https://prometheus.io .
 Config the `.yml` file to scrape the `BPFCollector` client.
-Address of should be `localhost` if Prometheus server and `BPFCollector` run on the same machine.
+Address should be `localhost` if Prometheus server and `BPFCollector` run on the same machine.

 * For InfluxDB: InfluxDB python client requires InfluxDB sever v1.2.4: